mawburn/portaler-core/docs/selfhosting.md

 "youradminkey" is the **ADMIN_KEY** you've set up in your `.env.example`.

 Look for `"id":number`.
-Most likelly your id wil be 1.
+Most likely your id wil be 1.

 Now you can add your server to the list: